Neats29/neats29.github.io/source/_posts/imposter-syndrome.md

 Breaking these down further, we will notice they are both __fear-based__:

-  1. Wanting it badly - you want it badly because:
+  1. __Wanting it badly__ - you want it badly because:
     - It is giving you things you want - sense of purpose, passion, money, status, challenge, community, etc
     - It is part of your identity, and by extension, parts of your self worth is locked up in it

 You experience fear, because you could potentially loose these.
 So the next time you face an overwhelming task, this fear sets in.
-  2. Comparing yourself to others - you compare yourself to others because:
+  2. __Comparing yourself to others__ - you compare yourself to others because:
+    - Others create an expectation in your mind, of what someone in this domain should know
-    - You don’t want to be worse than others
+    - You feel you know or are capable of less than others

-You are fearful that you may be worse than others because we are all competitive in nature even if we don’t care to admit it.
-Whats more, we are a hiereachical society that ranks individuals, even though we are not quantitatively comparable.
+You are fearful that you are less qualified to do what you do than others, and you don't want to be worse than them.
+We are all competitive in nature even if we don’t care to admit it.
+What's more, we are a hiereachical society that ranks individuals, even though we are not quantitatively comparable.

 Though this makes sense intellectually, it’s harder to grasp *emotionally*, __that when we compare two individuals, we are comparing apples to oranges__.